mdedwards/mdeGranular/README.md

 You can find precompiled binaries readily available under this repository's [Actions](../../actions) tab.
 Just click on the latest 'workflow run' and you'll see the latest external objects listed under 'Artifacts'.
+NB You do have to be logged in to github in order to access these, so you'll need to make an account first.

 For Pure Data, precompiled binaries are available on Linux, Mac OSX, and Windows.
 Precompiled binaries for Max MSP are available on Mac OSX and